 There is a 'shortcut' you can take to mix it up a bit, but that can depend on how you and the group is travelling and what you are experiencing.
 It is a rewarding walk, but does have its challenges.
 There is no boulder field like there is on North Creek nor is the creek strewn with smaller soccer ball sized rocks like Cockatoo and Killymoon, but rest assured it's a great challenge in parts.

 Here's an interactive map of the routes:

-Onwards and upwards: climb one waterfalls, myself and Wilfred climbed up the waterfall while the rest of them sensibly go bush, the long around around.
-The view was spectacular, as the sense of accomplishment.
-We enjoyed lunch at the base of the big waterfall and then fully refreshed made our way back to the cars following the route we took in.
+The views are spectacular, as the sense of accomplishment.
+Enjoyed lunch at the base of the big waterfall and then once fully refreshed, make your way back to the cars following the route you took in.

-The cooling dip at Rockslides at the end of the day was most welcome, as were the ice creams at the roadhouse.
+The cooling dip at "Rock slides" at the end of the day is also a nice experience.

 Subscribe to Wanderstories

 Get the latest posts delivered right to your inbox